barrettotte/IBMi-Book/docs/core/ibmi/os.md

 ## Object
-Anything on the IBMi that has a name is considered an object.
+Anything on IBM i that has a name is considered an object.
 Each object has its own **object type**, to dictate how it is used by the system.
 Examples of object types:
 * *USRPRF - user profiles